Barefoot and immunity: Taking your shoes off for health?

 According to traditional Eastern teachings, several reflex zones and points on the feet act as the gateway to your health.
 When you walk barefoot, you constantly stimulate these zones—giving yourself a foot massage with every step.
 Eastern medicine approaches believe that this can help to promote internal organ function and activate energy pathways (e.g. nadis and meridians).

-A man and woman in barefoot shoes walking along train tracks holding hands.
+A woman in barefoot shoes walking

 Experience a foot massage with every step.